juliuswaldmann/parallax-react-js/README.md

 If one Layer has a zIndex of -1 and another a zIndex of 0 the one with the zIndex of 0 is in front.
 If another one has a zIndex of 2 that one is even more in front.
 If you don't provide a zIndex the value defaults to 0 (just like in css)

+## License
+This code is licensed under the MIT license.
+For further Information read the [LICENSE](https://github.com/juliuswaldmann/parallax-react/blob/main/LICENSE) file.